PetarPetrov94/Digitify/README.md

 To start the project on your PC locally, you have to open it in VS Code, then open the terminal, then split terminal.
 In the first terminal type "cd server" to navigate to the server folder.
 Then type "npm start" to start the server.
 In the second terminal type "cd client" to navigate to the client folder.
 Then type "npm start" to start the client.
+Wait for the client to compile and browse away.